The 3 Best Stretches for Rock Climbing

 Injury Prevention Strategies

-Rock climbing is a complex sport, thus requiring extensive knowledge and experience in many areas in order to perform climbs safely.
 Here are some areas to specifically focus on when preparing for rock climbing of any kind.
 This preparation allows climbers to move quickly through an extreme range of motion or hold a position without tiring too quickly, which is very important for preventing injuries:

-- A good strength training program that focuses on both strength endurance (the ability to hold certain positions for a long time), and strength power (especially important for the lower extremity but it should be developed in the upper body as well.
+- A good strength training program that focuses on both strength endurance (the ability to hold certain positions for a long time), and strength power (especially important for the lower extremity but it should be developed in the upper body as well).

 - Avoid climbing when tired or afraid.
 Practice mental skills.